Beyond REACCH: Framework for Long-term Interdisciplinary Research

 The Wheat Agronomy EWG is still growing.
 Its first effort will be to assemble a research inventory from each region of the world where wheat is grown.
 This process will identify gaps and opportunities for international collaboration.
 The effort represents an ongoing impact of REACCH on wheat production and climate change worldwide.

 Issue: Changing and variable climates will affect agricultural production and other coupled human and natural systems for the foreseeable future.
-Effective responses will require large scale, long term, broadly integrated, transdisciplinary projects, like REACCH.
+Effective responses will require large-scale, long-term, broadly integrated, transdisciplinary projects like REACCH.
 Leading such projects can be challenging and requires a specialized set of skills and approaches.
 Future leaders can benefit from the experience and insights of current large-project directors.

-The workshop was sponsored by the National Center for Social and Ecological Synthesis (SESYNC) and was held at their headquarters in Annapolis MD in June 2016.
-The twelve participants included directors of large projects like REACCH from around the United States and in Central America.
-Representatives from academic institutions, USDA-NIFA, and scholarship of collaboration were also included.
+The workshop was sponsored by the National Center for Social and Ecological Synthesis (SESYNC) and held at its headquarters in Annapolis, MD, in June 2016.
+The 12 participants included directors of large projects like REACCH from around the United States and in Central America.
+Representatives from academic institutions, USDA-NIFA, and the community of scholars studying collaboration were also included.

-Results: The team developed an online resource, currently in preparation, entitled Leading Large Transdisciplinary Projects addressing Social-Ecological Systems: A Primer for Project Directors.
-The 60-page guide includes sections on the qualities and skills of a high functioning director, how to mold a successful team, creating a culture of collaboration, supporting the next generations of collaborative researchers, and working with stakeholders and with university administration.
+Results: The team developed an online resource, currently in preparation, entitled Leading Large Transdisciplinary Projects Addressing Social-Ecological Systems: A Primer for Project Directors.
+The 60-page guide includes sections on the qualities and skills of a high-functioning director, how to mold a successful team, creating a culture of collaboration, supporting the next generations of collaborative researchers, and working with stakeholders and with university administration.
 The primer will be hosted on the NIFA website.

 Ongoing partnerships in the Pacific Northwest

 Issue: The challenges posed by climate change to agricultural production are ongoing and will continue long after the termination of the REACCH project.
-An objective of this project has been to build capacity for collaborative work to address these ongoing challenges in our region.
+One objective of this project has been to build capacity for collaborative work to address these ongoing challenges in our region.